zzyzek/sandbox/rng/Notes.md

 * JT and KN85 are really only specified for random 2d points restricted to the square
-* Given a Delaunay triangulation on random points (2d/3d), expected linear or $O(N \lg N)$ algorithms exist but the DT triangulation itself can be tricky as even for generic points the maximum degree can be unbounded ($O(N)$ in some cases) meaning that both the DT will require super linear time to compute
+* Given a Delaunay triangulation on random points (2d/3d), expected linear or $O(N \lg N)$ algorithms exist but the DT triangulation itself can be tricky as even for general position points the maximum degree can be unbounded ($O(N)$ in some cases) meaning that both the DT will require super linear time to compute
 * JT can potentially be extended to 3d but it's not clear how to do this naturally or simply
 * StIF gives a conceptually simple expected $O(N)$ time on square/cube restricted random points